linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 If the 100 interest is withdrawn at the end of the period, the principal is left to earn interest at the 10\% rate.
 Whenever you do this, you earn simple interest.
 It is simple because it repeats itself in exactly the same way from one period to the next as long as you take out the interest at the end of each period and the principal remains the same.
 If, on the other hand, both the principal and the interest are left on deposit at the Surety Savings Bank, the balance earns interest on the previously paid interest, referred to as compound interest.
 Earning interest on interest is called compounding because the balance at any time is a combination of the principal, interest on principal, and interest on accumulated interest (or simply, interest on interest).

-If you compound interest for one more period in our example, the original $1,000 grows to $1,210.00:
+If you compound interest for one more period in our example, the original \$1,000 grows to \$1,210.00:

 $$
 \begin{array}{l} F V = \text {P r i n c i p a l} + \text {F i r s t p e r i o d i n t e r e s t} \\ + \text {S e c o n d p e r i o d i n t e r s t} \\ = \$ 1,000.00 + (\\$ 1,000.00 \times 0.10) \\ + (\$ 1, 1 0 0.
 0 0 \times 0.
 1 0) \\ = \mathbb {S} 1, 2 0 0.
 0 0 \\ \end{array}
 $$

-The present value of the investment is  $1,000, the interest earned over two years is$ 210, and the future value of the investment after two years is 1,210.
+The present value of the investment is  \$1,000, the interest earned over two years is\$ 210, and the future value of the investment after two years is 1,210.

 The relation between the present value and the future value after two periods, breaking out the second period interest into interest on the principal and interest on interest, is: